pamu/AkkaDynoDB/README.md

 handle data effectively and offer reliability to its users.
 As the number of users increasing the applications must also scalable well according to the need.
 Not only scalability and reliability users also expect 100% availability that means 0 down times even in case of database maintenance and data migration.
-In order to offer these essential features enterprises have been adopting certain best practices and techniques from different researches. _**Reactive design principles**_ are the basically convey these best practices and how systems should be built from ground up to be scalable, available and be resilient.
+In order to offer these essential features enterprises have been adopting certain best practices and techniques from different researches. _**Reactive design principles**_ basically convey these best practices and how systems should be built from ground up to be scalable, available and be resilient.

 ## **Reactive Systems**